Prouty89/Prouty89/README.md

 ### Hi there 👋

 🌱 I’m currently learning Java and C#.
 I have roughly 2 years of experience using JavaScript.
-I am most comfortable building User Interfaces using the React Framework.
+The majority of my experience is using React to build UI's, Node, and a handful of libraries, database tools, to handle backend concerns.
 <!--
 **Prouty89/Prouty89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.